Tourist using mobile internet on smartphone while walking in Berlin Germany.

 Roaming charges in Germany can become expensive very quickly if you use mobile data without checking your settings before the trip.

-Many travelers assume they can use maps, messaging apps, ride-sharing, and social media normally after landing, but international roaming charges may apply depending on their carrier and home country.
+Many travelers assume they can use maps, messaging apps, ride-sharing, transport apps, and social media normally after landing.
+However, international roaming charges may apply depending on your carrier, home country, and mobile plan.

 This guide explains roaming charges in Germany, who is most at risk of high mobile bills, and how to avoid unnecessary travel data costs in 2026.